troxohq/google-meet-auto-recording/README.md

 ![](img/gmail-forwarding-verification.png)

-The target forwarding email needs to be approved by clicking the link from the confirmation message.
+The target forwarding email needs to be approved by clicking the link in from the confirmation message sent to **Slack** `#channel`.

 ## Remarks
 ### 1. English language only